1homas/ISE_Ansible_Sandbox/README.md

     > 💡 The cisco.ise Ansible modules will automatically use the `ISE_USERNAME`, `ISE_PASSWORD` and `ISE_VERIFY` variables so you do not need to reference them in your tasks!
     > 💡 Add one or more spaces before the `export` commands to prevent these commands with your secrets from being saved to your shell history

-1. If you plan to use SSH keys for communicating with ISE, generate your local SSH key if you have not yet:
+1. If you plan to use SSH keys for communicating with ISE or other servers, generate your local SSH key per `project_name`:

     ```sh
     ansible-playbook ssh_key_local.yaml